cephalization/megawave/README.md

 ## Development

+Development is tested and supported on Linux, Mac OS, and WSL 2

+The only barrier supporting native windows development is .env parsing and management.

+Follow these steps to get a development environment setup (approximately 5-10 minutes).

 - (optional) Copy default vscode workspace setup for proper autocomplete and linting in python and javascript

   - `cp .vscode.default .vscode`